 An internship consists of a short-term relationship (150-200 hours) in which the employer provides a student with exposure to their field of study through work experience, training, supervision and feedback.
 Internships can be done for experience, credit and/or pay.
 Internship opportunities through the College of Business are paid positions.
 Internships are not a guarantee of full-time employment, but can be a great way for both the employer and intern to determine a future fit.

-Students can locate their own internship opportunity or work with the Career and Corporate Outreach Office to identify a potential internship employer.
+Students can locate their own internship opportunity through our list of University partners or work with the Career and Corporate Outreach Office to identify a potential internship employer.
 Internship opportunities can be found on the student job board, Nevada Careers, or through a faculty recommendation.
 If you are interested in earning credit for an internship, contact the Director of Career Services to discuss eligibility and internship opportunities.
 Make an appointment with the Career and Corporate Outreach Center online to find out more.

 In order for students to earn academic credit for an internship they first must meet the GPA and course prerequisites for their particular major.